lico27/password-generator/README.md

 # password-generator v1

 ## Description
-An app to generate a random password based on user preferences. **Please note: this app is not yet functional but is a work in progress.**
+An app to generate a random password based on user preferences.
 ### Project Deliverables
 TBC